agstrauss/every-io-task-manager/README.md

 docker exec every-io-task-manager_server_1 npm run create-admin
 ```
 To manually run queries or mutations, just head to `localhost:4000/graphql` and use [Apollo Studio](https://www.apollographql.com/docs/studio/)

+> :warning: **Given the scope of this POC, the DB is not persisted between docker container restarts.
+Also, running the tests clears the DB**